arcadiapage/arcadiapage.github.io/_drafts/using-lists-to-be-a-more-organized-infp-writer.md

 I recommend reading [**L'art de la Liste** ](https://bookshop.org/a/8232/9781409182917)if you are a writer who is struggling to manage all the information that naturally comes from being a writer.

 *Have a question related to a specific blog post?
-[I'll be happy do a 15 minute video chat session to discuss one (or 2) of your questions.](https://www.buymeacoffee.com/arcadiapage/e/1001)
+[I'll be happy to do a 15-minute video chat to discuss one (or 2) of your questions.
+Can't wait to meet you!🙂](https://www.buymeacoffee.com/arcadiapage/e/1001)*